 5 challenges to voice tech adoption, according to developers

-Smartphone voice assistants, voice-controlled showers and Alexa built into cars – the voice revolution is on the horizon.
+Smartphone voice assistants, voice-controlled showers and Alexa built into cars – the revolution of voice technology is on the horizon.

 There’s no doubt its use is on the rise; Accenture reported this month that sales of smart speakers grew more than 50% in all 21 countries they surveyed.